Package Leaflet: Information for the Patient

 Alopurinol Sun100 mg Tablets EFG

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-If you have any questions, ask your doctor, pharmacist or nurse.
+If you have any questions, consult your doctor, pharmacist, or nurse.

-Pharmacotherapeutic group: Uric acid production inhibitor.
+Pharmacotherapeutic group: uric acid production inhibitor.
 ATC code: M04AA01

 Do not take Alopurinol Sun